AseelKhalilieh/knights-move/README.md

 # knight's Move:
-This is an implemtation of the Knight's Tour problem based on the basic ruled of chess.
+This is an implementation of the Knight's Tour problem based on the basic ruled of chess.
 We created this games using JavaFX.

 # Screenshots of the game: